matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

-As of Piwik 1.3, IP addresses are stored in the DB has VARBINARY(16), and passed around in network address format which has the advantage of being in big-endian byte order, allowing for binary-safe string comparison of addresses (of the same length), even on Intel x86.
+As of Piwik 1.3, IP addresses are stored in the DB has VARBINARY(16), and passed around in network address format which has the advantage of being in big-endian byte order.
+This allows for binary-safe string comparison of addresses (of the same length), even on Intel x86.

-As a matter of naming convention, we use $ip for the network address format and $ipString for the presentation format (i.e., human-readable form).
+As a matter of naming convention, we use `$ip` for the network address format and `$ipString` for the presentation format (i.e., human-readable form).

 We're not using the network address format (in_addr) for socket functions, so we don't have to worry about incompatibility with Windows UNICODE